 Week 21 Pregnancy

 You are 21 weeks pregnant and in your second trimester.
-Your baby is about the size of a pomegranate.
+Your baby is about the size of a carrot.
 This week's key development: Finding a Rhythm.
 NHS note: Routine midwife appointment to check growth and well-being.

 Baby's Development